Sunday in the Park with George: History

 After the failure and scathing critical reception of Merrily We Roll Along in 1981 (it closed after 16 performances), Sondheim announced his intention to quit musical theatre.
 Lapine persuaded him to return to the theatrical world after the two were inspired by A Sunday Afternoon on the Island of La Grande Jatte.
 They spent several days at the Art Institute of Chicago studying the painting.
 Lapine noted that one major figure was missing from the canvas: the artist himself.
 This observation provided the springboard for Sunday and the production evolved into a meditation on art, emotional connection and community.

 The musical fictionalizes Seurat's life.
-In fact, neither of his children survived beyond infancy, so he had no heirs.
+Neither of his children survived beyond infancy, so he had no heirs.
 Seurat's common-law wife was Madeleine Knobloch, who gave birth to his two sons, one after his death.
 Unlike Dot, Knobloch was living with Seurat when he died, and did not emigrate to America.
 She died of cirrhosis of the liver at the age of 35.